pippinbarr/rogess/process/correspondence.md

 # Last miles

 ## Jonathan to Pippin 15 Jun
-Hey!

-I think we're quite close to conclusion.
-The game seems pretty robust.

-Little outstanding things:

-Are we happy with the victory screen and possibility to continue?
-Do we want a resign button--and if so how?
+[...]

 What de we do with our two versions?
 We can probably finalize Tuesday and think of release! best,

 Jo